Here you'll find as much information as you could ever want about...guess who! Charlie Morris!

 Next we crossed the creek to Switzerland to play several club dates, a private party that paid tribute to our mentor Rock Bottom, and a live radio broadcast on the Radio Paradiso show, where we played Mr Miracle and a new song, Can't Do Nothin, and did a short interview en Francais.
 The tour ended up with a 20th anniversary party for La Spirale, the top Jazz club in French Switzerland.

 In November, Chuck and the band played at the Power to the People concert at Skipper's Smokehouse, which featured 30 bands!
 We played a new song, I Don't Know My Neighbors Anymore.
 An acoustic version of this song was released on the new CD, Power to the People, which features 15 songs of protest and political punditry by various artists.
-A full band version of the tune will be on Charlie's next album.
+A band version of the tune later ended up on The Forest.

 The year began with a lengthy winter tour of Switzerland and Germany, including the Mettman Blues Festival in northern Germany.
 With typical infantile humor, the boys dubbed this the That's What She Said Tour.